From Soft Guidance to Hard Constraints on Diffusion Sampling

 $$x_{t}' = (1 - t)\,x_0 + t\,\hat{x}_1^{\text{proj}}$$

-This approach does have the same limitation as classifier guidance that the constraint needs to be differentiable.
-On top of that, the constraint also needs to be able to be expressed as $h(x_1) = 0$.
-But it shares the same benefit with classifier guidance that it can be plugged into a pretrained model since it only changes the sampling process.
-One could also see that you do not want to use DDPM sampling with this approach, since its stochasticity won't help us get the exact satisfaction of a constraint, and that is why we choose to use flow matching with ODE sampling.
+Like classifier guidance, this approach has the limitation that the constraint needs to be differentiable.
+On top of that, the constraint also needs to be expressible as $h(x_1) = 0$.
+But like classifier guidance, it can be plugged into a pretrained model since it only changes the sampling process.
+One could also see that DDPM sampling is not a good fit for this approach, since its stochasticity won't help us achieve exact constraint satisfaction.
+That is why we use flow matching with ODE sampling.